We visited Tokyo at the beginning of 2018. We couldn’t miss Tokyo Disney – we love it.

 - Stitch’s Encounter – A very cute and fun show where stitch talks to the crowd, something like Turtle Talk with Crush, but with Stitch.
 It’s all in Japanese, no translations anywhere.
 Anyone can go.

 - Star Tours – for people 102 cm (3.4 ft) and over, you ride with C3PO and R2D2 through the settings and battles of Star Wars.
 AMAZING for every Star Wars fan.
 My kids love it.
 The only problem here: it’s all in Japanese.
-The line is super fun!
+The whole line is super fun!

 - Monsters Inc Ride and Go Seek – Kids must be able to sit without assistance to ride this one.
 It’s a cute ride where you use the lanterns to find the monsters hidden throughout the place.
 Cute ride and the talking robots are great.